axonops/axonops-cassandra-containers/k8ssandra/README.md

 ## Getting Started

+**Note:** The following commands assume you are in the `k8ssandra/` directory unless otherwise specified.

 ### 1. Install K8ssandra Operator

 Run the installation script to set up the K8ssandra Operator and required dependencies: